cameroncros/OctoPrint-DiscordRemote/README.md

-# OctoPrint-OctoRant
+# OctoPrint-OctoRant 1.0.0

 OctoRant is a plugin allowing Octoprint to send notifications to a Discord channel via a webhook URL.
-When necessary it can directly send a snapshot to Discord (without needing third-party services)
+When wanted it can directly send a snapshot to Discord (without needing third-party services)

 Licence : MIT